apache/arrow-site/_posts/2025-03-02-fast-streaming-inserts-in-duckdb-with-adbc.md

 * DuckDB insertions are the bottleneck; network speed, Protobuf deserialization, **building Arrow Records are not**
 * Arrow Records being inserted into DuckDB should contain at least 122880 rows (to align with DuckDB storage row group size) for fastest record inserts
-* DuckDB ADBC API won't let you open more than one database at once (results in a segfault).
-DuckDB is designed to run only a single instance in memory, with its catalog having the ability to add connections to other databases.
+* DuckDB won't let you open more than one database at once (results in a segfault).
+DuckDB is designed to run only once in a process, with a central database's catalog having the ability to add connections to other databases.
+  * Workarounds:
+    - Separate processes for writing and reading multiple database files
-  * Workaround: Open a single DuckDB database and use [ATTACH](https://duckdb.org/docs/stable/sql/statements/attach.html) to attach other DB files
+    - Open a single DuckDB database and use [ATTACH](https://duckdb.org/docs/stable/sql/statements/attach.html) to attach other DB files
 * Flat data is much, much faster to insert than nested data

 <img src="{{ site.baseurl }}/img/adbc-duckdb/whatdoesitallmean.gif" width="100%" class="img-responsive" alt="Whoopdy doo, what does it all mean Basil?" aria-hidden="true">